f2calv/ghaction_dotnet_nuget_test/README.md

 # GitHub Action .NET NuGet Test

-This stub project is used to test CI/CD GitHUb Actions & workflows.
+This is a boilerplate .NET 6 solution template that is used to test CI/CD GitHub Actions & workflows for the Build/Test/Pack/Publish of NuGet packages.